cpp-lln-lab/estimate_visual_FOV/README.md

 ├── .git
 ├── .github  # where you put anything github related
-│   └── workflows # where you define your github actions │       └── moxunit.yml # a yaml file that defines a github action
-├── lib # where you put the code from external libraries (mathworks website or other github repositories) │   └── README.md
-├── src # where you put your code
+│   └── workflows # where you define your github actions ├── lib # where you put the code from external libraries ├── src # where you put your code
-│   ├── README.md
-│   └── miss_hit.cfg
 ├── tests # where you put your unit tests
 |   ├── README.md
 |   └── miss_hit.cfg
-├── .travis.yml # where you define the continuous integration done by Travis ├── LICENSE
+├── LICENSE
 ├── README.md
 ├── miss_hit.cfg # configuration file for the matlab miss hit linter